 3. The superintendent or designee will maintain records regarding disposition of surplus property for five years from disposition of the property.

-4. Surplus computers, copiers, and other electronics that store data must be either electronically wiped clean or have the hard drive destroyed so that any sensitive or confidential information (social security numbers, health information, personal identification information, school financial information, licensed software, etc.) cannot be recovered from the equipment.
+4. Surplus computers, copiers, and other electronics that store data must be either electronically wiped clean or have the hard drive destroyed so that any sensitive or confidential information (social security numbers, health information, personal identification information, technology center financial information, licensed software, etc.) cannot be recovered from the equipment.

-5. Partner schools and other Oklahoma technology centers may be given an opportunity to take any needed surplus personal property.
+5. Partner technology centers may be given an opportunity to take any needed surplus personal property.

-6. School board members (and their second-degree relatives) are prohibited by state law from purchasing property from the technology center.
+6. Technology center board members (and their second-degree relatives) are prohibited by state law from purchasing property from the technology center.

 7. Technology center employees (and members of their immediate families) who recommend that property be declared surplus are prohibited from obtaining the surplus property either directly or indirectly.